telerik/blazor-docs/components/grid/templates/popup-form-template.md

 With the `FormTemplate` feature, you can customize the appearance and content of the create/edit Popup window of the Grid.

->When a `FormTemplate` is declared, the Grid no longer handles the Update and Cancel operations.
+>When you declare a `FormTemplate`, the Grid no longer handles the Update and Cancel operations.

 >caption Using a `FormTemplate` to modify the Edit/Create Popup window.